puppetlabs/puppet-docs/source/hiera/2.0/complete_example.markdown

 `:hierarchy:` configures the data sources Hiera should consult.
 Puppet users commonly separate their hierarchies into directories to make it easier to get a quick top-level sense of how the hierarchy is put together.
 In this case, we're keeping it simple:

 - A single `node/` directory will contain any number of files named after some node's `fqdn` (fully qualified domain name) fact.
-(E.g. `/etc/puppet/hieradata/node/grover.example.com.yaml`) This lets us specifically configure any given node with Hiera.
+(E.g., `/etc/puppet/hieradata/node/grover.example.com.yaml`) This lets us specifically configure any given node with Hiera.
 Not every node needs to have a file in `node/` --- if it's not there, Hiera will just move onto the next hierarchy level.
 - Next, the `common` data source (the `/etc/puppet/hieradata/common.yaml` file) will provide any common or default values we want to use when Hiera can't find a match for a given key elsewhere in our hierarchy.
 In this case, we're going to use it to set common ntp servers and default configuration options for the ntp module.

 > **Hierarchy and facts note:** When constructing a hierarchy, keep in mind that most of the useful Puppet variables are [**facts.**][facts] Since facts are submitted by the agent node itself, they _aren't necessarily trustworthy._ We don't recommend using facts as the sole deciding factor for distributing sensitive credentials.